Office of the County Manager

 Meeting Schedule

-Meetings will be held on an as-needed basis, with the first meeting scheduled for September 4, 2025.
+Meetings will be held on an as-needed basis.
 It is anticipated that the board will hold 4 – 7 meetings over the course of the study period.

 Call 311 to find resources, ask questions, and utilize Washoe County services.
 Learn More »